A recursive method for the oddness of the number of set-valued tableaux: Proof by using the bi-alternant formula

 \section{Proof by using the bi-alternant formula}

-We give another proof of the odd property of the number of the set-valued non-skew tableaux $|{\rm SVT}(\lambda,n)|$ by using formulas of the {\it stable Grothendieck polynomials}.
+We provide another proof of the odd property of the number of set-valued tableaux $|{\rm SVT}(\lambda,n)|$ by using formulas of the {\it stable Grothendieck polynomial} $G_\lambda$.
 The polynomial $G_\lambda$ has tableaux-sum formula and the bi-alternant formula.
 We only use these two formulas for the proof of the Theorem \ref{AA}.